AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 The scope of this specification is limited to the following:
 * LMS Course Structure Import/Export
-* LMS Course Definition as it pertains to runtime data used by Learning Activities.
+* LMS Course Definition as it pertains to runtime data used by AUs.

 <a name="references"/>